We are but a microscopic speck in a remote part of the cosmos. Learn just how small, and why our existence is so unique.

 That conclusion could not be more wrong.
 There is an advancement coming of which even the most brilliant scientists are ignorant.
 Hundreds or even thousands living today will be able to explore the universe, traveling faster than the speed of light—and soon!

-The farthest reaches of the cosmos will be reached in just a few short years.
+The farthest regions of the cosmos will be reached.
 Does this sound impossible—too incredible to be true?

 What if you were told that you could be one of those intergalactic explorers?